-The city has flourished for a long time especially thanks to its strategic position near the San Giovanni Isthmus: this thin strip of land has always provided a safe harbor for ships throughout the centuries, therefore contributing to Tharros’ prosperity from Nuragic age until its abandonment in the 11th century AC.
+Tharros has flourished for a long time especially thanks to its strategic position near the San Giovanni Isthmus: this thin strip of land has always provided a safe harbor for ships throughout the centuries, therefore contributing to Tharros’ prosperity from Nuragic age until its complete abandonment in the 11th century AC.

 The site is quite wide, with buildings from a variety of eras and styles, from Nuraghe remainings on the Murru Mannu hill to the San Giovanni di Sinis Church.
 Most of the remains, however, date back to the Roman and early Christian eras.

-The numerous relics found throughout various excavations have been brought to various museums, such as Cagliari’s National Archaeological Museum, Oristano’s Antiquarium Arborense, and even the British Museum in London.
-Unfortunately, the relics’ number has been drastically lessened because of constant theft and illegal trafficking: many of them are kept in private collections, while we lost track of many others.
+You can see the many relics found during various excavations in various museums around Sardinia.
+Among these there are Cagliari’s National Archaeological Museum, Oristano’s Antiquarium Arborense, and even the British Museum in London.
+Unfortunately, constant theft and illegal trafficking means that many relics have disappeared.
+Some are kept in private collections, and we lost track of many others.

 Curious to find out more about Tharros?
+Of course, since I have been there so many times, I am ready to share all its secrets.
 Continue reading.

-There are three different Nuraghe remains in the vicinity of Tharros, but it is thought that, at the moment of the city foundation by Phoenicians in the VIII century BC, those prehistoric villages had already been abandoned.
+There are three different Nuraghe remains in the vicinity of Tharros.
+Researchers suggest that at the moment of the city foundation by Phoenicians in the VIII century BC, those prehistoric villages had already been abandoned.

-Another important remain is the Quartiere Artigianale Su Murru Mannu: it’s the blacksmiths’ and artisans’ district and it has been destined, for around three centuries, to the making of weapons, pottery, and other crafts, specializing in metal’s manufacturing.
+Another important remain is the Quartiere Artigianale Su Murru Mannu.
+It’s the blacksmiths’ and artisans’ district.
+For around three centuries it was used to the making of weapons, pottery, and other crafts, specializing in metal’s manufacturing.

 Rome conquered Tharros in 238 BC, after the Third Punic War.
 Romans immediately began renewing and often re-building whole parts of the city, including the fortifications of Punic craft.

 One of the most important buildings on the site, the Tempio Tetrastilo, dates back to this era.
-It was erected in the 1st century BC on a pre-existing and probably sacred ground and originally had four columns, of which only one capital is left; the two columns we can admire nowadays are a recent copy that was made for touristic purposes only.
-Archaeologists have hypothesized that the temple was a big structure dedicated to Jupiter, Juno, and Minerva but no evidence has been found.
+It was erected in the 1st century BC on a pre-existing and probably sacred ground.
+It originally had four columns, of which only one capital is left.

 Of course, the city doesn’t consist of solely public buildings: private houses are numerous as well and you will be able to see and examine their structure and details during your stroll in Tharros.

-The city kept its important role during early Christianity; remains of a church (dedicated, maybe, to St. Marcus) have been found in the area, but only the Battistero is left nowadays.
+The city remained important during early Christianity.
+Archeologists found the remains of a church (dedicated, maybe, to St. Marcus) in the area, but only the Battistero remains nowadays.
 This baptismal font was built around the V-VI century AC with scrap material, probably stolen from a temple of an earlier age.

-Are you curious about how -and when- to visit this beautiful, history-filled place?
+Are you curious about how – and when – to visit this beautiful, history-filled place known as Area Archeologica di Tharros in Italian?
 Just keep reading!

 Practical Information For Visiting Tharros